 I trained with Nurturing Birth at the end of 2009.
-In order to gain the NB qualificiation I studied birth physiology, obstetric scenarios and breastfeeding.
-I hold NB certification.
-I am a breastfeeding support volunteer at the Royal Free Hospital.
+In order to gain the NB qualification I studied birth physiology, obstetric scenarios and breastfeeding.
+I hold NB certification and am now a doula Mentor for Nurturing Birth.

 I went through Doula UK’s rigorous supervised Recognition Process and achieved Birth and Postnatal Recognition in 2011.
-I have worked steadily supporting birthing women and postnatally since November, 2010 and have attended over 50 births.
+I have worked steadily since November, 2010 and have attended over 70 births.